Top 10 most common recruitment mistakes (and how to avoid them)13 min read

 Think of the scenario where you have difficulty finding the right candidate- it seems that every candidate you interview quickly receives an offer from another company.
 If you have too many steps in your process (phone screening, technical test, in-person interview, executive interview), you may be missing out on talent.
 This is a situation where you may need to be flexible on your processes and perhaps deviate from the standard.

 Recruitment tip: Standardized hiring processes exist for a reason, but don’t let them make your job harder than it needs to be.
 Meet with your recruitment stakeholders regularly to determine which standardized processes work and which ones don’t.
 Remain open to updating and changing processes for the greater good: hiring the right talent.

 Traditionally, HR and recruitment teams have tended to work in relative isolation.
 They receive the details of a vacancy from a department.
 Then they get to work trying to find, qualify, and hire the right person for the job!

 No recruiter needs to be a lone wolf.
 And keeping recruitment as just an “HR thing” is limiting your potential!

-Recruiting tip: Get your team more involved in the recruitment process.
+Recruiting tip: Make staff recruitment a team activity.
+Get your team more involved in the recruitment process.
 Use their skills, industry expertise, and team knowledge to identify the right talent.
 Make sure to invite them as users into your talent acquisition platform or ATS so that they can be more involved in the process.
 As on boarded users, they’ll be able to help you screen CVs, schedule interviews, leave feedback, and more.